Los Angeles Travel Guide

 Downtown LA (DTLA)

 Grand Central Market, The Broad, Arts District.
-Improving but uneven — pick your block carefully.
+Improving but uneven — pick your block.

 Best for: Art, food, urban exploration